imrafaelmerino/java-fun/docs/README.md

 <dependency>
   <groupId>com.github.imrafaelmerino</groupId>
   <artifactId>json-values</artifactId>
-  <version>14.0.0-RC2</version>
+  <version>14.0.0-RC3</version>
 </dependency>

 ```

 Choose the appropriate version according to your Java runtime.
+Please note that any new features
+will exclusively be introduced in the latest version, whereas bugs will consistently be patched in
+older versions.

 Find [here](./../docs/CHANGELOG.md) the releases notes.